axolotl-ai-cloud/axolotl/README.md

   # Loading Data From a Public URL
   # - The file format is `json` (which includes `jsonl`) by default.
 For different formats, adjust the `ds_type` option accordingly.
   dataset:
     - path: https://some.url.com/yourdata.jsonl # The URL should be a direct link to the file you wish to load.
-URLs must use HTTPS protocol for security reasons, not HTTP.
+URLs must use HTTPS protocol, not HTTP.
       ds_type: json # this is the default, see other options below.
   ```